 Since then Amazon has continued to expand into many other services.
 These include shipping fresh produce, drone delivery, and many more innovations.

-When did Amazon start becoming popular?
+When did Amazon start becoming popular and when did Amazon go public?

 At the time of its founding, many of Bezos' peers and other critics voiced their skepticism about his proposed business model.
 Financial journalists were some of the most vitriolic and often disparaged the company by referring to it as Amazon.bomb.